antoinecarme/pyaf/README.md

       * An **object-oriented** approach is used for the system design.
 Separation of concerns is the key factor here.
       * **Fully written in python** with numpy, scipy, pandas and scikit-learn objects.
-Tries to be **column-based** everywhere for performance reasons.
+Tries to be **column-based** everywhere for performance reasons (respecting some modeling time and memory constraints).
       * Internally using a fit/predict pattern , inspired by scikit-learn, to estimate/forecast the different signal components (trends, cycles and AR models).
       * A **test-driven approach** is used.
 Test scripts are available in the [tests](tests) directory, one directory for each feature.